Eric-Olalude/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

 1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](integrating-with-an-api-backend.md), images, or embeds loaded from a different domain.
-Starting with Create React App 4, this can be customized, as explained above.
+Starting with Create React App 4, this can be customized just as explained above.

 ## Progressive Web App Metadata